How to Make Pudding the Old-Fashioned Way

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Skip the instant mix.
 Learn how to make pudding from scratch with these easy step-by-step instructions.

 We all love instant pudding mix.
 It might just be the best thing since (dare I say it?) sliced bread.
 It’s been our go-to ingredient for making quick desserts like this Chocolate Chip Cookie Delight or the creamy frosting on our favorite Pineapple Orange Cake.
-But what ever happened to its predecessor, homemade pudding?
+But what happened to its predecessor, homemade pudding?
 With all the hustle and bustle of today’s busy cooks, I think this old-school dessert deserves a comeback.
-It’s creamy and delicious, and it totally trumps the convenience of that quick mix.
+It’s creamy and delicious, and much tastier than a quick mix.

 It’s a fantastic way to use up extra egg yolks.

 Ever wondered what to do with your leftover egg yolks when making meringue or angel food cake?
 Homemade pudding is your answer.
 Its simple recipe calls for those sunny centers (and not the whites) to create its moist, delicious texture.
 Check out these other recipes that use up egg yolks.

 Alongside the egg yolks, the recipe for old-fashioned pudding calls for basic ingredients, most of which you probably already have on hand.
 Think sugar, salt, cornstarch, milk and a bar of chocolate.
 (OK, bars of chocolate never last long in my household, so you might have to stop by the store for that one.)